A detailed article answering the question: “Is Thailand safe to travel?”, including lots of safety travel tips for Thailand in Southeast Asia.

 Backpacker Culture in Thailand

-Because tourism is such a huge part of the Thai economy, there is a huge community of backpackers and travelers in Thailand.
+Because international travel and tourism is such a huge part of the Thai economy, there is a huge community of backpackers and travelers in Thailand.

 Backpacker culture is very different than local Thai culture because you’ll be surrounded by lots of different nationalities rather than Thai locals.